 The cause

 Awareness, arguments, and opinions must go beyond the “access to sports” debates, the discussion around extended cultural definitions of the term “Woman”, or the lexical reductions of language including neologisms.
-And although relevant, these topics asphyxiate the actual debate and distract the attention from the harsh realities affecting most LGBTQ+ people, especially, transgender children.
+And although relevant, these topics asphyxiate the actual debate and distract the attention from the harsh realities affecting most marginalized people, especially, marginalized children.

 Ours is a fight for dignity and respect